 Currently, ASX Clear does not have formal limits on concentrations of collateral in particular assets.
-Over the Assessment period, the maximum holding of non-cash collateral was \$4.5 billion; this was used to meet less than \$1 billion of collateral requirements, after haircuts, with the remaining amount representing excess collateral lodged by participants or their clients.
-For most of the Assessment period around 30 per cent of margin requirements were met by cash collateral; however, this proportion rose to around half following the introduction of cash market margining in June 2013, as participants posted additional cash collateral to cover anticipated peaks in margin requirements.
-During the Assessment period, ASX began a review of concentration risks, including risks associated with the concentration of collateral holdings.
-ASX intends to finalise a standard setting out its approach to monitoring and managing concentration risks in the first quarter of 2014.
+During the Assessment period, the maximum holding of non-cash collateral was \$4.6 billion; this was used to meet less than \$750 million of collateral requirements, after haircuts, with the remaining amount representing excess collateral lodged by participants or their clients.
+Around 43 per cent of margin requirements were met using cash collateral.